-Anyone investing in cybersecurity opportunities needs to understand the roles and responsibilities of cybersecurity professionals.
+Anyone investing in cybersecurity opportunities must understand cybersecurity professionals’ roles and responsibilities.
 This knowledge will help you verify that a business and its stakeholders are equipped to guard against current and emerging threats.

 Cybersecurity is paramount for businesses of all sizes and across all industries.
 Yet, a lack of clear-cut cybersecurity responsibilities puts these businesses, their employees, and their customers in danger.
 Here is what you need to know about the people who keep cyber crime at bay.